 Northern Ireland finds itself in a unique position in the UK’s energy picture.
 At under two million, it has a much smaller population than any other constituent part of the nation and its energy supply is unlike the rest.
 Some 68% of homes rely on oil-fired boilers for heating, and the country has high levels of fuel poverty, with 22% of the population currently spending more than 10% of their household income on heating their homes.

-Since the collapse of the Northern Ireland devolved Government in 2017 there has been no capacity to legislate for change.
-One of the reasons for the collapse of government included controversy around the country’s version of the Renewable Heat Incentive (RHI).
+Following the collapse of the Northern Ireland devolved Government in 2017, there was no capacity to legislate for change.
+However this situation looks brighter with the restoration of the Stormont assembly in Jan 2020.
+One of the reasons for the collapse of the government included controversy around the country’s version of the Renewable Heat Incentive (RHI).

 Northern Ireland has only had a gas supply, since its introduction to the energy mix in 1996.
 The consequences are clear: swathes of the country continue to be dependent on oil heating and are subject to oil price fluctuations as a result.
 The levels of fuel poverty seen are no coincidence.
 Heating oil also has significantly higher emissions than mains gas, with just under 0.3kg CO2 for every kilowatt hour of energy delivered, compared to just over 0.2kg for gas.